975L/SiteBundle/README.md

 ### Twig Components

-Some Twig components are available, check `templates/components` to see and them and their use.
+Some Twig components are available, check `templates/components` to see them.
+An example of use is in each component file.